akash55-kt/portfolio/README.md

-Designed a mobile friendly web page using bootstrap components
+Designed a mobile friendly web page using bootstrap components that shows my works and projects